Program accreditation questions

 When a Site Evaluation Team (SET) is assembled, individuals from the register are invited to become a member of the SET.
 Considerations are followed during this process to ensure conflicts of interest are identified and managed during the accreditation process

 The ADC undertakes the assessment of specialist practitioner programs as outlined in the Procedure for the review of specialist dental practitioner programs.
 Accredited specialist dental programs are re-accredited by the ADC at least every five years.
 Where a provider offers more than one specialist dental program the ADC will aim to review all programs at the same time to reduce the burden of accreditation on the provider.
+The procedure can be viewed here.

 The ADC only accredits programs that enable graduates to apply for registration or endorsement of their registration with the Dental Board of Australia.